-(j) In the event the agency's unsigned contract is submitted to the OSA, but is not approved by the state auditor, the state auditor shall promptly communicate the decision, including the reason(s) for disapproval, to the agency, at which time the agency shall promptly submit a contract with a different IPA using OSA-Connect.
+- (j) In the event the agency's unsigned contract is submitted to the OSA, but is not approved by the state auditor, the state auditor shall promptly communicate the decision, including the reason(s) for disapproval, to the agency, at which time the agency shall promptly submit a contract with a different IPA using OSA-Connect.
 This process shall continue until the state auditor approves an unsigned contract.
 During this process, whenever an unsigned contract is not approved by the state auditor, the agency may submit a written request to the state auditor for reconsideration of the disapproval.
 The agency shall submit its request no later than 15 calendar days after the date of the disapproval and shall include documentation in support of its IPA selection.
 If warranted, after review of the request, the state auditor may hold an informal meeting to discuss the request.
-The state auditor shall set the meeting in a timely manner with consideration given to the agency's circumstances.

-(9) The agency shall retain all procurement documentation, including completed evaluation forms, for five years and in accordance with applicable public records laws.

-(10) If the agency fails to submit an unsigned contract by the due date set forth in this rule, or, if no due date is applicable, within 60 days of notification from the state auditor to engage an IPA, the state auditor may conduct the audit or select the IPA for that agency.
-The reasonable costs of such an audit shall be borne by the agency audited unless otherwise exempted pursuant to Section 12-6-4 NMSA 1978.

-(11) In selecting an IPA for an agency pursuant to Subsection F of 2.2.2.8 NMAC the state auditor shall at a minimum consider the following factors, but may consider other factors in the state auditor's discretion that serve the best interest of the state of New Mexico and the agency:

-(a) the IPA shall be drawn from the list of approved IPAs maintained by the state auditor;

-(b) an IPA subject to restriction pursuant to Subsection D of 2.2.2.8 NMAC, is ineligible to be selected under this paragraph;
+The state auditor shall set the meeting in a timely manner with consideration given to the agency's circumstances. - (9) The agency shall retain all procurement documentation, including completed evaluation forms, for five years and in accordance with applicable public records laws. - (10) If the agency fails to submit an unsigned contract by the due date set forth in this rule, or, if no due date is applicable, within 60 days of notification from the state auditor to engage an IPA, the state auditor may conduct the audit or select the IPA for that agency.
+The reasonable costs of such an audit shall be borne by the agency audited unless otherwise exempted pursuant to Section 12-6-4 NMSA 1978. - (11) In selecting an IPA for an agency pursuant to Subsection F of 2.2.2.8 NMAC the state auditor shall at a minimum consider the following factors, but may consider other factors in the state auditor's discretion that serve the best interest of the state of New Mexico and the agency: - (a) the IPA shall be drawn from the list of approved IPAs maintained by the state auditor; - (b) an IPA subject to restriction pursuant to Subsection D of 2.2.2.8 NMAC, is ineligible to be selected under this paragraph; - (c) whether the IPA has conducted one or more audits of similar government agencies; - (d) the physical proximity of the IPA to the government agency to be audited; - (e) whether the resources and expertise of the IPA are consistent with the audit requirements of the government agency to be audited;